JayeonKangNature/2022_Summer_Internship/README.md

 * Report 1 in response to questions: The questions are asked mainly about compairing ANN, CNN, ML.
 To answer this quesition and understand, I tried to read several papers to understand.

 * Report 2 for writing about video: the video serves tutorial on utilizing code and workgin with OpenCV, demonstrating its practical cases in real world.
-So, this report sumerized the lecture video in one page. (you can see my report in this github + I saved the file as mark down).
+So, this report sumerized the lecture video in one page. (you can see my report in this respository + I saved the file as mark down).
 Video link: https://www.youtube.com/watch?v=P4Z8_qe2Cu0

 #### Week 2: Image Classification Model Construction